duarte-dot/trybe-wallet/README.md

   <li>JavaScript</li>
   <li>React</li>
   <li>Redux</li>
-  <a target="_blank" href="https://docs.awesomeapi.com.br/api-de-moedas"> <li>API de cotações da AwesomeAPI</li>
+  <a target="_blank" href="https://docs.awesomeapi.com.br/api-de-moedas"> <li>AwesomeAPI currency quotes API</li> </a>
 </ul>

-## Como rodar o projeto
+## How to Run the Project

 <ol>
-  <li>Clone o repositório: git clone https://github.com/duarte-dot/trybe-wallet.git</li>
+  <li>Clone the repository: git clone https://github.com/duarte-dot/trybe-wallet.git</li>
-  <li>Entre na pasta do projeto: cd trybe-wallet</li>
+  <li>Navigate into the project directory: cd trybe-wallet</li>
-  <li>Instale as dependências: npm install</li>
+  <li>Install dependencies: npm install</li>
-  <li>Inicie o servidor: npm start</li>
+  <li>Start the server: npm start</li>
-  <li>Acesse a aplicação no seu navegador em: http://localhost:3000</li>
+  <li>Access the application in your browser at: http://localhost:3000</li>
 </ol>

-Você também pode acessar através do <a target="_blank" href="https://duarte-dot-trybewallet.surge.sh/">link de deploy</a>.
+You can also access it through the <a target="_blank" href="https://duarte-dot-trybewallet.surge.sh/">deployment link</a>.

-## Principais aprendizados
+## Key Learnings

 <ul>
-  <li>Criar uma store Redux em aplicações React;</li>
+  <li>Create a Redux store in React applications;</li>
-  <li>Criar reducers no Redux em aplicações React;</li>
+  <li>Create reducers in Redux for React applications;</li>
-  <li>Criar actions no Redux em aplicações React;</li>
+  <li>Create actions in Redux for React applications;</li>
-  <li>Criar dispatchers no Redux em aplicações React;</li>
+  <li>Create dispatchers in Redux for React applications;</li>
-  <li>Conectar Redux aos componentes React;</li>
+  <li>Connect Redux to React components;</li>
-  <li>Criar actions assíncronas na sua aplicação React que faz uso de Redux.</li>
+  <li>Create asynchronous actions in your React application that use Redux.</li>
 </ul>

-## Conclusão
+## Conclusion

-Este projeto foi uma oportunidade de aplicar os conhecimentos adquiridos durante o curso da Trybe sobre Redux em aplicações React e consumir dados de uma API externa.
-Com as funcionalidades desenvolvidas, o usuário pode controlar seus gastos de forma fácil e intuitiva, além de visualizar o total de gastos convertidos para a moeda de sua escolha.
-Com a implementação do Redux, o estado da aplicação é gerenciado de forma eficiente e organizada, permitindo uma melhor experiência para o usuário.
+This project provided an opportunity to apply the knowledge gained during the Trybe course on using Redux in React applications and consuming data from an external API.
+With the implemented features, users can manage their expenses in an easy and intuitive manner, and view the total expenses converted to their chosen currency.
+The use of Redux efficiently manages the application state, providing a better user experience.